stilldavid/userland-book/general_purpose/index.md

 worrying about the implementation details.

 Unlike `markpoem`, `addprop` doesn't know anything about poetry.
-All it knows about in fact, is putting a file (or three) in a particular place.
+All it knows about, in fact, is putting a file (or three) in a particular place.
 And this is in keeping with a basic insight of Unix:  Pieces of software that do one very simple thing generalize well.
 Good command line tools are like a hex wrench, a hammer, a utility knife:  They embody knowledge of turning, of striking, of cutting -- and with this kind of knowledge at hand, the user can change the world even though no individual tool is made with complete knowledge of the world as a whole.
 There's a lot of power in the accumulation of small competencies.

 Of course, if your code is only good at one thing, to be of any use, it has to